 Please submit transcripts from (a) institutions granting previous degrees and (b) institutions from which courses have been taken that you wish to transfer into the program.
 Transcripts should be issued to you, collected by you and subsequently sent to the School of Education & Human Development in the original, unopened envelopes.
 Instructions on where to mail transcripts are provided in the application.

-- The Special Education Generalist PLACE exam will be required prior to your third internship once admitted into the program
+- The Special Education Generalist PLACE exam will be required prior to your final special education internship if admitted into the program

 Step 2.
 Apply online.
 Your application must be submitted online.
 Please visit the link below to set up your user name and password to access the online application.
 You must select "Special Education" from the "field of study" drop down menu.